This project aims to increase populations of vultures and other birds in the Velino Mountains in the Sirente Velino Regional Park.

 With many thanks to EOCA member LA SPORTIVA, which raised a large amount of funding for this project by donating 40% of its online sales over the Green Friday weekend 2021!

-And thanks also go to EOCA member OSPREY for its generous donation to celebrate the launch of its new Remnants product.
+And thanks also go to EOCA member OSPREY for its generous donation in 2022 to celebrate the launch of its new Remnants product range.